 "I'm from Middletown.
-Wisconsin.
-Last summer, I

 "I'm from Washington, D.C.
 I spent a term abroad in Nepal, Jordan, and Chile with an International Human Rights program.
 This summer I'll be in Morocco for a research project through the Women's Global Empowerment Initiative, founded by a Yale Law student.
 Naiya Speight-Leggett, African American Studies Major